 Do I have to return seeds?

 There is no obligation to save and return seeds, especially if you are new to seed saving.
 As you grow as a gardener and a seed saver, we hope that you will consider sharing your seeds with the seed library community.
-When our community saves seeds, we help to create seeds that are better adapted to our unique climate and soils.
+When our community saves and shares seeds, we help to create seeds that are better adapted to our unique climate and soils.

 New to seed saving?

 We recommend you start with these easy-to-save seeds: common beans, peas, lettuce, and tomatoes.
 These annual, self-pollinating seeds are great for beginners and it’s very easy to produce plants like the ones you planted.
 Other seeds require a bit of planning to ensure that the seeds remain pure.
 While you are free to grow and enjoy these seeds, we recommend that you learn about more advanced seed saving techniques before saving seeds from other crop types.

 We gladly accept the following seeds: flowers, herbs, and these easy-to-save veggies: common beans, peas, lettuce, and tomatoes.
 Complete a Seed Donation Form (located on the Resources tab), filling out as much information as you know about the variety.
 Place your clean seeds in a labeled, well-sealed envelope and drop them off along with the completed Seed Donation Form at one of these library branches:

 - Baileys Harbor Library